NCAA Tournament At-Large Teams: How Many Losses Is Too Many?

 Shudder To Think

-Can you imagine how terrible the bubble would be today if the tournament expanded to 96 teams like the brain trust wanted at the start of the decade?
+Can you imagine how terrible the bubble would be today if the tournament expanded to 96 teams like the brain trust wanted at the start of the 2010s?
 Weighing the last ten teams of our bracketologies have not been investigations into who is the most deserving.
 Instead, in full embrace of the double-negative, a look at who is the least undeserving.
 Now envision throwing another 28 bids onto that steaming Jurassic pile.
 Sixteen losses looks doable in that situation, and then we start scraping down for .500 power-conference teams and any relatively decent mid-major.